Crispy Gochujang Korean Tofu

 Transfer the crispy tofu to a large bowl while still hot, then pour the sauce overtop.
 Gently toss using a folding motion rather than stirring to preserve the crispy exterior while ensuring each piece gets evenly coated with the vibrant red sauce.

-Crispy Gochujang Korean Tofu Recipe Pin it
+Crispy Gochujang Korean Tofu Recipe Save

 Crispy Gochujang Korean Tofu Recipe | kitchenscroll.com